mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/inheritance.md

 # Inheritance

+- mechanism through which a class can inherit behavior from another class or module
 - a way to share behavior among classes
 - one of the ways to implement polymorphism
-- mechanism through which a class can inherit behavior from another class or module
 - helps extract common behaviors from classes and moving to a superclass or module
-- keep logic in one place
+- keep logic in one place, remove duplication
 -------------------------------------------------------------------

 Inheritance is one of the ways of implementing polymorphism.